Outsourcing your packaging vs. packaging in-house: A comprehensive guide to making the right decision

 Helpful resources

-Whatever your decision, you can be confident in your choice of contract packager or capital equipment with help from the packaging experts at Viking Masek.
+Whatever your decision, you can be confident in your choice of contract packager or capital equipment investment with help from the packaging experts at Viking Masek.

 If you think using a contract packager is the best decision for your needs, many contract packagers across North America use our flexible packaging equipment, and we are happy to share those contacts with you.
 Another great resource is the Contract Packaging Association's member directory.